cs6006/cs6006.github.io/content/blog/second.md

 +++
-title = "Explain It Like I'm Five" date = 2023-07-02 description = "How I taught Ms Zdan's first-graders to empathize with a machine, and you can too!" slug = "eli5"
+title = "Explain Like I'm Five" date = 2023-07-02
+description = "How I taught Ms Zdan's first-graders to empathize with a machine, and you can too!" slug = "eli5"